Spectral density of correlated random matrices and nonmonotonic stability in hetero-associative memory networks: Abstract

 \section{Abstract}

-Random matrix theory, which characterizes the spectrum distribution of infinitely large matrices, plays a central role in theories across diverse fields, including high-dimensional data analysis, ecology, neuroscience, and machine learning.
-Among its celebrated achievements, the Marchenko--Pastur law and the elliptic law have served as key results for numerous applications.
-However, the relationship between these two laws remains elusive, and the existence of a universal framework unifying them is unclear.
-Inspired by a neural network model, we establish a universal matrix ensemble that unifies these laws as special cases.
-Through an analysis based on the saddle-node equation, we derive an explicit expression for the spectrum distribution of the ensemble.
-As a direct application, we reveal how the universal law clarifies the stability of a class of associative memory neural networks.
-By uncovering a fundamental law of random matrix theory, our results deepen the understanding of high-dimensional systems and advance the integration of theories across multiple disciplines.
+Random matrix theory, which characterizes spectral distributions of infinitely large matrices, plays a central role across diverse fields, including high-dimensional data analysis, ecology, neuroscience, and machine learning.
+Among its key results, the Marchenko–Pastur law and the elliptic law have provided theoretical foundations for numerous applications.
+However, despite their importance, the relationship between these two laws has not yet been fully understood.
+Here, we develop a novel derivation of the spectral density for a correlated random matrix ensemble that unifies the Marchenko–Pastur and elliptic laws as special cases.
+Interestingly, matrices from this ensemble can be naturally interpreted as connectivity matrices of hetero-associative memory networks, which, from a modern neural network perspective, are essentially equivalent to the linear attention architecture, a variant of the attention layer in the Transformer.
+Using this result, we find that the stability of the network depends non-monotonically on the number of memorized patterns.
+By uncovering a nontrivial property of high-dimensional correlated systems, this work deepens our understanding of asymmetric interactions across various scientific fields.

 Random matrix theory (RMT) investigates the universal properties of matrices with randomly generated elements \cite{brody1981random,mehta2004random,tao2012topics}.
-As a fundamental mathematical framework, it plays a crucial role in the theoretical analysis of diverse fields where large matrices naturally arise.
+As a fundamental mathematical framework, it plays a crucial role in the theoretical analysis of diverse fields where large matrices naturally arise and serves as an essential tool for analyzing complex, high-dimensional systems.
 In particular, understanding the asymptotic behavior of eigenvalue distributions in the limit of infinite dimensions is a key issue in analyzing large matrices.
 Over the decades, extensive research has established fundamental laws governing these distributions, offering deep insights into universal principles that remain independent of the specific characteristics of individual matrices \cite{wigner1958distribution,marcenko1967distribution,girko1985circular,girko1986elliptic,sommers1988spectrum}.
-As such, RMT serves as an essential tool for analyzing complex, high-dimensional systems.